yazdipour/notes/notes/interview/MicrosftInternship.md

 So you've been contacted for an interview.
 Congrats!
 This process begins in one of two ways: first with either a phone screen or a campus interview.
 Phone screens are typically non-technical or close-to-non-technical 30 minute conversations with a recruiter.
 See the section below for a sampling of questions.
 Campus interviews can be **more technical** despite being about the same amount of time; candidates are typically given an easy/moderate (Leetcode equivalent) technical question by an engineer to solve in real time or to code and hand-in for future evaluation.
 It appears as though this is done mostly at target schools and/or where there are large volumes of qualified candidates to sort through in short amounts of time (big state schools, etc).

+## Scheduling

+**I recommend you schedule your phone screen no later than the third week of October, and fly-out final rounds to be completed no later than the first week of November**.
+This advice is **especially** emphasized for candidates interviewing for the Explore program; there are only ~300 Explorer spots, while there are nearly 1.7-2k SWE Intern spots.
+Explorer spots go very quickly; I've seen PLENTY of top students at top schools do exceptionally well in interviews only to be turned away because they waited until December to complete the rounds and all the spots got taken out from under them in the meantime.
+(Likewise, don't do this if you're seeking a PM role, either.
+Those figures are similar and as the PM program is extraordinarily competitive, I recommend not waiting.)

 ## Interview Day

 On interview day your recruiter will tell you what building and time to meet them at.
 You'll have anywhere between 3-5, interviews,